eggycars/eggy-car/README.md

-# eggy-car
-It's a vehicle with an egg in it!
-Your task is to carry the egg as far as possible without shattering it.
-With all those slopes, that's easier said than done.
-You may enhance your automobile by collecting coins.
+Eggy Car is a driving game where you drive a vehicle on the hills and balance an egg carefully on the vehicle, collect stars coins, and upgrade your vehicles.